- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Mr. Pollock is a subject matter expert in commercial and industrial engineering applications and projects, as well as engineering standards and applicable codes including: ASHRAE, ASME, NIST, NFPA, NBIC, ASTM, SAE, LEED, ASCE, GMP, ISA, BOCA, and EPA Regulations.
-While in industry, Mr. Pollock developed expertise and provided training on investment engineering economics, engineering standards, chillers, refrigeration, thermodynamics, water treatment, steam systems and boilers, power and utilities, energy conservation, environmental, safety, HVAC, project management and product development.
-Mr. Pollock has also engaged with local, state and governmental officials and agencies regarding numerous matters over his commensurate years of experience.
+Mr. Pollock has developed expertise and provided training on investment engineering economics, engineering standards, chillers, refrigeration, thermodynamics, water treatment, steam systems and boilers, power and utilities, energy conservation, environmental, safety, HVAC, project management and product development.
+Mr. Pollock has also engaged with local, state, and governmental officials and agencies regarding numerous matters over his commensurate years of experience.

 Commercial & Industrial Investigations